ivankahl/web-scraping-benchmarks/README.md

 </details>

-Below is a line graph showing the execution times for each library over the 20 runs:
+Below is a line graph showing the execution times for each library over the 20 runs.

 ![image](https://user-images.githubusercontent.com/5931577/209339146-9ec2f2a8-39b7-4088-8593-01460716f369.png)

+You can see that Playwright and Puppeteer performed consistently fast.
+Selenium and Nightmare were a bit slower and also had a large range, meaning the times were less consistent.
+Finally, Cypress is found to be the slowest.
+This is understandable since Cypress is more than a web scraper, it's a full browser automation test library.
+Hence, Cypress has additional overhead and intialization that occurs.
+All of this overhead means that the library performed slower for web scraping.

 If we calculate the mean execution time for each library, we can derive the following graph:

 ![image](https://user-images.githubusercontent.com/5931577/209337945-741fec0e-db07-4f88-acac-522d4b5b438f.png)

 Puppeteer came first in terms of performance, with Playwright coming second.
 Then there's a noticeable jump from second to third.
 Nightmare took roughly the same amount of time as Selenium.
-Lastly, Cypress had the worst performance of the five libraries.
-This gap is understandable, though, as Cypress is more an end-to-end testing library than a web scraping library, meaning it has additional overhead that is executed every time.
+Lastly, Cypress had the worst performance of the five libraries, presumable for the reasons stated above.

+## Conclusion

+It appears that the two most popular, modern web scraping frameworks, Puppeteer and Playwright, have the best performance for web scraping.
+However, Selenium, which has been around for many years, is not far behind and so it's still a viable option.
+Nightmare might not have the same traction as the first three libraries but it also remains a viable option.
+Cypress might work for web scraping, and it's simple API makes it an attractive option, however the performance might not be beneficial for your needs.

+Overall this was an interesting test and hopefully one that can help you as well.